Join one of our online exercise sessions

-In keeping with the Government's latest guidance, we will be closing our Ash House office again as from Monday 28 September until further notice.
+In keeping with the Government's latest guidance, our office is again closed until further notice.
 All Toenail Cutting appointments will continue as planned unless clients hear differently through contact from us.

 But we are only a phone call (or email email@example.com) away!

 We are continuing to run most of our services, so if you need: